 - Technical and scientific degrees held by team members in geology, engineering, environmental science, and mining provide clients with solid legal representation built on a technical foundation

-- Leadership roles in environmental/energy trade organizations and regional/national multi-stakeholder technical advisory groups provides clients with a voice on critical issues
+- Leadership roles in environmental/energy trade organizations and regional/national multi-stakeholder technical advisory groups provide clients with a voice on critical issues

-- Team members are actively involved in shaping environmental and energy policy and promulgating regulations
+- Team members are actively involved in shaping environmental and energy policy and in promulgating regulations

 - Active working relationships with state and federal government officials in all licensed states

 - Represent regulated industries including energy, power generation, chemical, manufacturing, mining, municipalities, research and development, transportation, waste disposal, commercial development, and banking and finance

 - More than 50% of the team has in-house counsel or regulatory agency experience

 - Attorneys licensed in IN, KY, OH, PA, TX, VA, and WV

 - 75% of team members recognized as The Best Lawyers in America®